GPS Vs GNSS – All You Should Know

 - QZSS – Quasi-Zenith Satellite System in Japan

-- Global Navigation Satellite Systems (GNSS) provides navigation data for vehicles, ships, aircraft, and satellites.
+- Global Navigation Satellite Systems (GNSS) provide navigation data for vehicles, ships, aircraft, and satellites.

 - Different GNSS systems are available for various applications.